uclaml/CS269-Spring2021/index.md

 ## Project

 Students are required to do a project in this class.
 The goal of the course project is to provide the students an opportunity to explore research directions in optimization or machine learning.
 Therefore, the project should be related to the course content.
-An expected project consists of
+An expected project include but not limited to

 - A novel and sound solution to an interesting problem
 - Comprehensive literature review and discussion